1. Getting Started: Part I

 • Connect an Spektrum NX10

 For a direct connection (Approach 3), see the NX8 setup below for using the channel reassignment features in the NX series.
-This Approach 3 setup does not require vJoy + Joystick Gremlin.
+This Approach 3 setup does not require vJoy or a remapping program.

 • Connect an FrSky Taranis X9D Plus